Dance Central

-Dance Central is a music rhythm game series developed by Harmonix, creators of the Guitar Hero and Rock Band franchises.
+Dance Central is a series of rhythm games developed by Harmonix, creators of the Guitar Hero and Rock Band video game series.

 Series

 Dance Central (2010)

 Dance Central was released exclusively for the Xbox 360 and was a launch title for its Kinect peripheral.
 The game was officially announced at E3 2010 and later released in October of that year.

 Dance Central 2

 A direct sequel to the previous game, Dance Central 2 was officially announced at E3 2011 during Microsoft's press conference and was released in October of that year.

 Dance Central 3

-Dance Central 3 was co-developed by Backbone Entertainment and Harmonix.
+Dance Central 3 was co-developed by Harmonix and Backbone Entertainment.
 It was announced at E3 2012 during Microsoft's press conference.
-The game was released on October 16, 2012 in North & Latin America, & on October 19, 2012 in Europe, Asia, Australia, & Japan.
+The game was released on October 16, 2012 in the Americas, and on October 19, 2012 in Europe, Asia, Australia, and Japan.

 Dance Central Spotlight

 Dance Central Spotlight was announced at E3 2014 for Xbox One, and was released on September 2, 2014.
 Unlike previous installments, it is distributed digitally via the Xbox Games Store; the initial purchase includes 10 songs, with additional songs available as downloadable content on a near-monthly basis.
-For Spotlight, Harmonix has emphasized quicker production of DLC, with a goal of having new DLC songs released while they are still in the music charts.
+For Spotlight, Harmonix emphasized quicker production of DLC, with a goal of having new DLC songs released while they are still on the music charts.